satchelfrost/RISC-V_Simulator/README.md

 ### Current Progress:

 As of now I am only attempting to implement RV32I.
-We will see what the future holds.

 ### To see some sample instructions that were loaded from memory and executed: